autumn

 • Restrooms Available: Available near parking lot

 Why It’s Great for Fall: The Bridge to Nowhere hike is a unique adventure that leads you to a bridge built during the Great Depression, abandoned and isolated.
 The fall season’s cooler temperatures make the challenging hike more pleasant, and the changing colors of the leaves add to the scenic beauty of the trail.
+For an all-day adventure like this, it’s smart to carry a high-capacity power bank that won’t quit before you get back.

 Haunted Lore: The Bridge to Nowhere has some interesting stories associated with it.
 The bridge is often referred to as “haunted” due to its eerie isolation and the legends that local hikers tell about mysterious happenings.
 While these tales are more folklore than fact, they add an intriguing edge to the hike.